Solving for tadpole coefficients in one-loop amplitudes

 To derive the relations between tadpole coefficients and the others, we make use of work of Ossola, Papadopoulos, and Pittau (OPP) \cite{Ossola:2006us}, which gives the result of one-loop reduction at the {\em integrand} level, building upon analysis of their tensor structure \cite{opp0}.
 In addition to the integrands for scalar boxes, triangles, bubbles, and tadpoles, there are a number of ``spurious terms'' which vanish after integration.
 The complete decomposition and classification given by OPP allows us to relate the original loop integral to the auxiliary integral including the unphysical propagator.
 We then derive relations among their respective coefficients, and identify conditions that almost completely decouple the effect of the unphysical propagator.

 We note that on-shell approaches to loop amplitudes face important subtleties in seeking tadpole coefficients analytically.
 The operation of making a single cut relates an $n$-point loop amplitude to an $(n+2)$-point tree level quantity, which should be considered as an off-shell current.
 These are the same starting points as in proposals to reconstruct full amplitudes entirely from single cuts \cite{Catani:2008xa,NigelGlover:2008ur}.
 Another cut-free integral is the 0-mass scalar bubble.
-In this note, we assume that this contribution is known.
 For applications to physical amplitudes using unitarity methods, it will be necessary to account for cuts of self-energy diagrams \cite{Ellis:2008ir}.
-The procedure for finding massless bubble coefficients is not known in general, analytically, and merits further exploration; here, we will comment on the possibility of taking a limit of vanishing mass.
+In this note, we assume that these contributions are available.
+One possibility is to compute cut-free bubble and tadpole contributions analytically by taking careful limits of vanishing mass.
 Another proposal \cite{Bern:1995db} is to fix the tadpole and massless bubble contributions by universal divergent behavior, once all other integral coefficients are known.